Low Power Mode

-- Your photoSentinel Mach II must be fitted with a remote shutter release cable (distinct from the USB cable).
-This is not available on some DSLR models, including the Nikon D3400 and D3500.
+- Your Tempo or APEX-upgraded Mach II must be fitted with a remote shutter release cable (distinct from the USB cable).
+This is not available on some DSLR models, such as the Nikon D3400 and D3500.

-- Your photoSentinel Mach II must be on at least firmware version 4.0, but ideally should be on the latest version.
+- Your Tempo or APEX-upgraded Mach II should ideally be on the latest firmware version.
 If your system is on an older firmware version, or to check if it is up-to-date, refer to the Firmware Update Knowledge Base article.

 Limitations of LPM

-The primary function of LPM is to shoot and save photos on to the SD card with minimal power use, for as long as possible.
+The primary use of LPM is to frequently shoot and save photos to the SD card with minimal power use, to capture high-activity.

 To achieve this power efficiency, LPM limits some of the other normal functionality, as follows:

-- The fastest frequency at which photos can be triggered is every five seconds, but this is also limited by the camera model, exposure, and remaining SD storage capacity.
+- The fastest shooting frequency we recommend is every ten seconds; faster speeds are possible but reliability below 10 seconds will be determined by the camera model, exposure, and remaining SD storage capacity.

 Use these recommended settings for LPM: